Intertwining periods and distinction for p-adic Galois symmetric pairs: On distinction and local Langlands correspondence

-It is now tempting to suggest that a global analogue of this problem also holds.
+It now follows from Lemma \ref{lem gldist} that $T(\pi)$ is $(\GL_{m(n)}(F'),\eta_{E'/F'}\circ \det)$-distinguished.
+Since in both cases $m(n)$ is even the theorem follows. \end{proof} \begin{remark} We expect Theorem \ref{thm dist and trans} to hold for any generic irreducible $\pi$ which is cuspidally induced.
+Our methods can reduce this question to the case where $\pi$ is cuspidal.
+However, the cuspidal case requires other methods and we do not address it here.
+Applying harmonic analysis on Galois symmetric spaces, this problem is addressed in work in preparation of Beuzart-Plessis and Wan. \end{remark} It is now tempting to suggest that a global analogue of this problem also holds.
 Let $K/k$ be a quadratic extension of number fields and $\mathbb{H}^\circ$ be a $k$-quasisplit classical group amongst the ones considered in this paper.
 Recall from \cite[Theorem 1.1]{MR2767514} that for every globally generic cuspidal automorphic representation $\pi$ of $\mathbb{H}^\circ(\A_K)$ the functorial lift $T(\pi)$ exists and is an automorphic representations of $\GL_{m(n)}(\A_K)$.
 Furthermore, the definition of Prasad's character $\omega_{\mathbb{H}^\circ,K/k}$ makes sense globally (see \ref{subsec Prasad global char} in Appendix \ref{app}).

 \begin{conjecture} Let $\pi$ be an irreducible globally generic cuspidal automorphic representation of $\mathbb{H}^\circ(\A_K)$ such that $T(\pi)$ is a cuspidal automorphic representation of $\GL_{m(n)}(\A_K)$. \begin{enumerate} \item If $\pi$ is $\mathbb{H}^{\circ}(\A_k)$-distinguished, then $T(\pi)$ is $\GL_{m(n)}(\A_k)$-distinguished. \item If $\pi$ is $(\mathbb{H}^{\circ}(\A_k),\omega_{\mathbb{H}^\circ,K/k})$-distinguished, then $T(\pi)$ is $(\GL_{m(n)}(\A_k),\chi_{\GL_{m(n),K/k}})$-distinguished where $\chi_{\GL_{m(n),K/k}}$ is the trivial character in the even orthogonal case and equals $\omega_{\GL_{m(n)},K/k}$ otherwise. \end{enumerate} \end{conjecture}